-(This policy is posted on the Montgomery County Department of Correction and Rehabilitation website at https://www.montgomerycountymd.gov/cor/faq.html#IMC (accessed January 14, 2020).)
+This policy is posted on the Lincoln County, Wisconsin, webpage at https://co.lincoln.wi.us/sheriffs-office/page/inmate-property-mail-and-telephones (accessed July 16, 2021).
 The policy is both unconstitutional on its face and as applied.

-- 20. Pursuant to their mail policy, the Defendants ban books sent by HRDC to prisoners at the Jail.
-Accordingly, Defendants' publications and mail policies and practices violate HRDC's rights under the Free Speech Clause of the First Amendment. - 21.
-Furthermore, Defendants engage in a policy or practice that fails to provide senders of censored mail notice and an opportunity to appeal the censorship of the mail to the intended prisoner.
-Accordingly, such policy violates HRDC's Fourteenth Amendment rights to due process. - 22.
-In March and April 2019 HRDC sent publications, including books and magazines, to prisoners held at the Jail.
-Each of these items were individually addressed and separately mailed. - 23.
-Defendants censored the Prisoners' Handbook and PYHS by failing to deliver them to the intended prisoner-recipients at the Jail.
-Plaintiff can identify at least nineteen (19) books sent by HRDC to prisoners held in the Jail which were banned by Defendants.
-These items were returned to HRDC's offices marked "Return to Sender Refused". - 24.
-On information and belief, other publications mailed by HRDC to persons incarcerated at the Jail were also censored by Defendants. - 25.
-Further, Defendants failed to provide HRDC any notice or opportunity to appeal these censorship decisions. - 26.
-Due to Defendants' actions as described above, HRDC has suffered damages, and will continue to suffer damages, including, but not limited to: the suppression of HRDC's speech; the impediment of HRDC's ability to disseminate its political message; frustration of HRDC's non-profit organizational mission; the loss of potential subscribers and customers; and the inability to recruit new subscribers and supporters, among other damages. - 27.
+- 20. The Defendants ban books and magazines sent by HRDC to prisoners at the Jail.
+Accordingly, Defendants' publications policies and practices violate HRDC's rights under the Free Speech Clause of the First Amendment. - 21.
+Furthermore, Defendants engage in policies and practices that fail to provide senders of censored mail notice and an opportunity to appeal the censorship of the mail to the intended prisoner.
+Thus, such policies and practices violate HRDC's Fourteenth Amendment rights to due process. - 22.
+In January 2021 a Criminal Legal News subscriber reported to HRDC that staff at the Jail would not let him receive the magazine.
+The subscriber attached a grievance form on which staff stated that the facility does not allow vendors to send magazines or other publications. - 23.
+In February and April 2021 HRDC sent the items listed in paragraphs 16-18 above to prisoners held at the Jail.
+Each of these items were individually addressed and separately mailed. - 24.
+Defendants censored HRDC's publications and mail by failing to deliver them to the intended prisoner-recipients at the Jail.
+Plaintiff can identify at least thirty-three (33) items rejected by Defendants, including ten (10) copies of Prison Legal News, twelve (12) copies of Criminal Legal News, six (6) copies of PYHS, and five (5) copies of the Prisoners' Guerilla Handbook.

+- 25. Many of the rejected items were returned to HRDC's offices marked "RETURN TO SENDER."
+Others were not returned, and HRDC received no notice from the Jail that they had been rejected. - 26.
+Further, Defendants failed to provide HRDC any notice or opportunity to appeal these censorship decisions. - 27.
+Because of Defendants' actions as described above, HRDC has suffered damages, and will continue to suffer damages, including, but not limited to: the suppression of HRDC's speech; the impediment of HRDC's ability to disseminate its message; frustration of HRDC's non-profit organizational mission; the loss of potential subscribers and customers; and, the inability to recruit new subscribers and supporters. - 28.
 Defendants, and other agents of the Jail, are responsible for or personally participated in creating and implementing these unconstitutional policies, practices, and customs, or for ratifying or adopting them.
-Further, Defendants are responsible for training and supervising the staff persons whose conduct has injured and continues to injure HRDC.
+Further, Defendants are responsible for training and supervising the staff persons whose conduct has injured and continues to injure HRDC. - 29.
+Defendants' actions and inactions were and are impermissibly motivated, and were and are all committed under color of law with deliberate indifference to HRDC's rights. - 30.
+Plaintiff will continue to send its books and magazines to subscribers, customers, and other individuals imprisoned at the Jail. - 31.
+Defendants' unconstitutional policy, practices, and customs continue to violate HRDC's rights, and they were and are the moving force behind the injuries HRDC suffered as a direct result of the constitutional violations.
+As a result, HRDC has no adequate remedy at law.